-So, for accounts domiciled at specific fund companies such as Fidelity or Vanguard, I maintain the All-in-the-Family Portfolios, which can easily work with smaller sums.
-And similar are the holdings in the other fund portfolios, particularly in the Hassle Free ETF Portfolio.
+So, for accounts domiciled at specific fund companies such as Fidelity or Vanguard, I maintain the Fidelity & Vanguard Portfolios, which can easily work with smaller sums.
+And similar are the holdings in the Fund Portfolio.

 Then, once you’ve got this diverse foundation laid, start adding individual stocks to your portfolio by using the top Total Return Portfolio picks in each month’s issue.

 Many of these companies also sponsor low-cost direct-purchase plans (DPPs) that allow you to buy stock—including your first share—directly from the issuer, bypassing brokers.

 Remember, for safety, I suggest you invest no more than a small percentage of your wealth in any single stock.
 For best results, reinvest your dividends and make extra investments in all your portfolio stocks on a regular basis.
 The bigger the base, the faster your wealth will grow.

 Q: What if I have up to $50,000 to invest?

 A: Our Total Return Portfolio is designed so that we can all play on the same field as larger-scale investors.
 Wherever possible, I also try to include a representative ETF or other fund alternative for some of the same individual stocks, bonds and other investments in similar segments that I recommend.